yellowdog/python-examples-templates/agent-installer/windows/README.md

 2. Install the YellowDog Agent service
 3. Populate the YellowDog Agent configuration file `application.yaml`
 4. Create a custom image (e.g., an AWS AMI) based on the Windows instance that can be used for subsequent provisioning.
+5. Register the image in a YellowDog Image Family of type Windows

 ## (1) Download and Install CloudBase-Init